 Yes, moving from the first deck to the second deck can be managed well when two persons carry the wheelchair.
 However, please note that the door openings to the level below the first deck and to the decks above the second deck are 64 cm (if the door is removed, 70 cm).

 Your reservation will be confirmed as soon as you have made your payment.
 You can do your payment by the most common credit cards and by cash.
-Here you will get more information about payments and cancellations: Terms and conditions for reservations and cancellations (PDF).
+Here you will get more information about payments and cancellations.

 You can make your reservations directly on our site.